[Skip to Content]

 Judging

 Jurors for this competition will evaluate each work’s integrated design approach, including concept, innovation and visual elements such as typography, illustration, and/or information design.
-To learn more about how the judges approach the competition, listen to Jessica Helfand on an episode of Monocle Weekly.

 Read what Michael Bierut had to say in the Design Week article, “‘Books remain stubbornly, thrillingly relevant’: the enduring value of book design” (January 2020), and The New Yorker, “Who Isn’t a Sucker for a Foldout?”
 (October 2020).